How we picked our favorites

 - Climate isn’t everything.
 Some dogs have a condition called hyperkeratosis and will need extra foot care no matter where they live.

 - Salt used for de-icing is bad for dog paws.
-Dogs who live in harsh winter climates must use foot protection like paw balm to avoid foot irritation from rock salt.
+Dogs who live in colder climates need extra protection to irritation from rock salt.

 - Keep an eye on the feet.
 Check your dog’s paw pads often to make sure they’re in good health.
 Happy feet is the name of the game.